 Steven is the Musical Director of Monmouth Choral Society [MCS] and Thornbury Choral Society [TCS].
-Performances with them have included Bach's St John Passion, Beethoven's Ninth Symphony, Bernstein's Chichester Psalms, Britten's St Nicolas, Duruflé's Requiem, Elgar's Dream of Gerontius, Handel’s Messiah and Judas Maccabaeus, Haydn's Seasons and Maria Theresa Mass, Mendelssohn's Elijah, Mozart's Requiem, Orff's Carmina Burana, Poulenc's Gloria, and Rossini's Petite Messe Solennelle.
+Performances with them have included Bach's John Passion and Matthew Passion, Beethoven's Ninth Symphony, Bernstein's Chichester Psalms, Britten's St Nicolas, Dvorak's Mass, Duruflé's Requiem, Elgar's Dream of Gerontius, Handel’s Messiah and Judas Maccabaeus, Haydn's Seasons and Maria Theresa Mass, Kodaly's Missa Brevis, Mendelssohn's Elijah, Mozart's Requiem, Orff's Carmina Burana, Poulenc's Gloria, and Rossini's Petite Messe Solennelle.
 He has led many successful workshops with both choirs.
-The 2016-17 season includes a performance of Bach's Matthew Passion, and also music by Dvorak, Handel, Kodaly, Janacek and Mozart, as well as a workshop on Puccini's Messa di Gloria.
+The 2017-18 season includes performances of music by Haydn, Rutter and Vivaldi, an operatic evening, and much else besides.

 Steven has built a wider reputation as an inspirational workshop leader and choral trainer.
 He led the Charfield Big Sing in February and November 2012 [Charfield] and since then has led four very successful workshops under the auspices of All-4-Music [all4music].
 In 2013 he acted as chorus master for a hugely successful performance of Mahler's Symphony no.8 at Bristol's Colston Hall.

 a chamber choir with interests in exploring some of the lesser-known repertoire, performing pieces by living (and/or local) composers, and experimenting with freer notations and unusual layouts within the building space.
 Since 2012 they have given very successful concerts in a variety of venus, and have also been involved in workshops for A-level music students.